Estimating the Lateral Motion States of an Underwater Robot by Propeller Wake Sensing Using an Artificial Lateral Line: Conclusions

 \section{Conclusions}

 This paper investigated the challenging problem of estimating the relative motion states of a propeller-driven leader underwater robot in the leader-follower formation.
 Making a hypothesis that the ALL pressure measurements provide partial but sufficiently rich information of the propeller wake of a leader underwater robot, we proposed a novel motion state estimation method that assimilated distributed pressure measurements sampled from the dynamic and complex propeller wake.
 Specifically, to estimate the lateral displacement, speed, and direction of motion of the leader propeller, a hybrid network that combined 1DCNN and BiLSTM was designed to extract the spatiotemporal characteristics of the flow field, followed by a multi-output network for state estimation.
 An experimental testbed was constructed.
 Extensive experimental tests were conducted, the results of which validated the proposed estimation method.
-Furthermore, comparative studies were conducted, providing insights into the design of the multi-objective loss function for training the estimator network as well as the selection of the sequence length of the pressure measurement time series used in the estimation algorithm.

-In future work, we will apply the proposed wake flow sensing approach to investigate three-dimensional motion state estimation of a propeller-driven leader underwater robot.
-We also plan to integrate the estimation algorithm with feedback control design and experimentally test leader-follower formation control of propeller-driven underwater robots.